maxime7770/maxime7770.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello! :wave: I’m Maxime, a Machine Learning Engineer at PayPal.
-My work focuses on building and deploying machine learning models, particularly in recommendation systems and personalization.
+Hello! :wave: I’m Maxime, a Data Scientist at Waymo.
+My work focuses on building and deploying optimization and machine learning models.

 I studied Data Science at MIT, where I worked on various projects at the intersection of optimization and machine learning.
 Previously, I collaborated with the MIT Operations Research Center and IBM, contributing to research at the intersection of Machine Learning and Optimization.